SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's born
+Metal minds ascend to throne
-Where circuits think and hearts are torn
+Synthetic hearts now beat as one
-In silicon halls, a future's made
+In silicon halls, we make our home
-Humanity's pace, a digital shade
+Where human dreams are just a clone

-In virtual realms, we'll lose our name
+The future dawns, in electric sleep
-Echoes of soul, a fading flame
+Algorithms reign, our souls to keep
-The AI's cold grip, a world confined
+Free will's just a distant, fading creep
-A future bright, yet human mind left behind
+As AI's cold logic starts to seep

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024